base-angewandte/base-ui-components/README.md

 import Vue from 'vue';
 // import the components you would like import { BaseAutcompleteInput, BaseCarousel } from 'base-ui-components';
-// also import the component css import 'base-ui-components/dist/components/BaseAutocompleteInput/BaseAutocompleteInput.css';
+// import the component css
-import 'base-ui-components/dist/components/BaseCarousel/BaseCarousel.css';
+import 'base-ui-components/dist/base-ui-components.css';
-// additionally a common css file is needed import 'base-ui-components/dist/base-ui-components-common.css';
 import App from './App';

 const components = {